gabrieldu4rte/randonmon/README.md

+# RandomMon

+RandomMon is a web game where you choose a random starter Pokémon from a list of 3 options, and after that, you must battle with randomly generated Pokémon.

+# Features

+## Random Pokémon

+Pokémon are randomly generated, so you need to win with the limited options.

+## Random Moves

+Moves and Attacks are randomly generated from the list of moves learned by the Pokémon, so you need to adapt with the resources you have.

+## Random Enemies

+Wild Pokémon are also randomly generated, so you'll need strategy to win battles.

+# Mechanics

+## Battles

+In the game, you can battle wild Pokémon in a turn-based format and use damaging moves to lower the enemy Pokémon's HP.
+Moves that cause status or conditions other than damage will also be implemented.

+## Rewards

+After winning each battle, you can choose between three options:

+- Heal your current Pokémon.

+- Attempt to capture the defeated Pokémon.

+- Receive a bonus to a random attribute.

+## Switching Pokémon

+During battle, you can switch your active Pokémon for another one on your team, providing a greater strategic range during fights.

+# FOR FUTURE UPDATES

+- ( ) Status moves.
+- ( ) Game Balance.
+- ( ) Better progression.
+- ( ) More roguelike mechanics for the rewards.

+# Disclaimer

+Pokémon and Pokémon character names are trademarks of Nintendo.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.